ash/raku-course/numbers/index.md

 # Numbers

 Let us talk about numbers.
-We already used them a bit in the previous sections and assignments, but there still a lot to talk about.
+We already used them a bit in the previous sections and exercises, but there still a lot to talk about.
 Of course, some aspects of using numbers in Raku as trivial and you don’t need any explanations or instructions.
 So, let us focus on what makes numbers special in Raku.

 ## Next steps